Cosi fan Tutte

 This is a pure love song, with no comic or satiric color whatsoever.
 Although the libretto is mostly funny, Mozart inserts serious music every now and then.
 The ensemble Soave sia il vento when the two men are called to war is another example.
 It is as if Mozart wants to explain that although it’s a comedy, some things are important.
 Love is such a thing, and so is war, life, and death.

-Well, Despina’a and Don Alfonso’s first attempt didn’t work.
+Well, Despina’s and Don Alfonso’s first attempt didn’t work.
 But they have more aces up their sleeves.
 Despina reassures the philosopher that she will make the women fall in love before morning.
 She sings:

 – What is love?
 It is pleasure, comfort, joy, fun, happiness… It is no longer love if it becomes uncomfortable.